 “Oma, can you come down?
 Alisa is struggling.
 I think she needs to go to the hospital.”
 I was out the door before he could finish telling me that he had also suddenly come down ill and was barely able to care for 8 month old Asa, 4 year old Haddie, and 2 year old Greta who had come to spend the night.

 My heart was pounding as I thought of Alisa who was 26 weeks pregnant – a miracle for a couple labeled infertile by the medical profession.
 Fear threatened to engulf my thinking as I sped down Highway 1626 to Kyle.
 Would my 26 week old granddaughter survive if she came tonight?
 And how would Peter and Alisa (and we) handle all this?
 My thoughts then turned to “why Lord?”
-In my exhaustion (my husband and I are both recovering from a long bout with the influenza) I felt angry that our
+In my exhaustion (my husband and I are both recovering from a long bout with the influenza) I felt angry that our family recently had endured so much illness, including tiny 8 month Asa who was still needing daily breathing treatments in his struggle to get past the effects of RSV.

 In what seemed like a very long trip in the dark, I arrived at the Dusan’s doorstep in 15 minutes having experienced all sorts of emotions on the way.
 I wondered where all these emotions come from anyway.
 I know that when I am exhausted, the feelings that surface can be very irrational.
 And it’s then that I must choose to evaluate these emotions based on truth however real or true they feel to me.
 So I reminded myself that fear is not of God and only serves to make me more anxious and afraid and decidedly less useful for others.
 (And tonight I needed to be useful to Peter and Alisa!)
 I put aside my silly questioning of God as well knowing that He never gives me more than I can handle.
 (It just seems like it when I am worn out and tired.)
 Truth is that I can remain steadfast and joyful – regardless of my circumstances when my strength is from Him.
 I can run out of my own strength rather quickly but His strength is a endless stream that keeps on reviving and rejuvenating.